 Join us as we look at how much the Nintendo Switch costs, how to get your hands on one, and some of the best games for car rides and quick breaks.

 What is the difference between Nintendo Switch and Lite?

-The first thing to be aware of is that there are actually two versions of the Nintendo Switch.
+The first thing to be aware of is that there are currently two versions of the Nintendo Switch — with a third version coming in early October.
 The original 2-in-1 Nintendo Switch launched in March 2017 and can function as both a portable console and a home console that connects to your TV.
 The handheld-only Nintendo Switch Lite came out in September 2019, and cannot be connected to your TV.
 The Switch Lite also doesn’t feature removable Joy-Con controllers, slightly limiting game compatibility.